 With that settled, you may still be curious as to other ways that you can utilize your time.
 I have a lot to recommend!

-First and foremost, if you want a full A-Z system for being productive with your time each day, check out my productivity course.
+First and foremost, if you want a full A-Z system for doing more with your time, check out my goal setting course.
 You can learn about it here.
 Or if you want more one-on-one help, you can work directly with me!

-Feel free to also check out some of my related posts that cover:
+Also, feel free to check out some of my related posts that cover:

 - How to plan out your time.
 Learn more here.

 - Productivity hacks to try.
 See this post.

-- Six keys to better time management.
+- Keys to better time management.
 Check it out here.

 - And ways to be more productive each day.
 Click here to learn more.